 Men have ruled Rome for almost 3000 years.
-Women were a lot of things: worshipped, revered, subjugated and raped, but they were never in charge.
-The patriarchal paradigms of governance, law and thinking that came out of Ancient Roman civilization, and that much of the world abides by, have been continually perverted as history repeats itself in a cycle of rule, war and ruin, and at this point, even the littlest wins against this are worth celebrating.
+Women in Ancient Rome were a lot of things: worshipped, revered, subjugated and raped, but they were never in charge.
+The patriarchal paradigms of governance, law, and thinking that came out of Ancient Roman civilization and that much of the world abides by, have been continually perverted as history repeats itself in a cycle of the rule, war, and ruin, and at this point, even the littlest wins against this are worth celebrating.

 On June 19th of this year, Virginia Raggi, a 38-year-old lawyer, became Rome’s first female mayor.
-This is not a little win.
+It is not a little win.
 This is a complete change to the order of things.

-Starving and wailing, the newborns attract the attention of a lactating She-Wolf who suckles and saves them, and eventually becomes the symbol of Rome.
-The she-wolf in this story was most likely a human woman, especially since Roman slang for prostitute is, “lupa,” aka female wolf.
+Starving and wailing, the newborns attract the attention of a lactating She-Wolf who suckles and saves them and eventually becomes the symbol of Rome.
+The she-wolf in this story was most likely a human woman, especially since Roman slang for a prostitute is, “Lupa,” aka female wolf.

 Etruscan King Lucius Tarquinius Superbus sends his son, Prince Sextus to stay at Collatinus’ home, and ever the hostess, Lucretia ensures he’s treated like the royalty he is.
 Sextus later gets into an argument with Collatinus about the virtue of wives, and to prove his point to his host, he sneaks into Lucretia’s room that night and tries to rape her.
 When she resists, Sextus gives her two options: sex Sextus and become the future Queen, or refuse and he will kill her and her servants and arrange their bodies to look like they were having an orgy.
 After the rape, a despondent Lucretia tells her husband and father what happened.
 Unable to rid herself of the pain and shame, she takes a dagger to her chest and stabs herself in the heart right in front of them.

 An inconsolable Collatinus and his friend Brutus vow to overthrow the Roman monarchy and let the people rule their city.
-An election is held with Lucretia’s dead body on display, and Romans vote for a Roman Republic instead of a Roman Kingdom.
+An election is held with Lucretia’s dead body on display, and Romans vote for the Roman Republic instead of the Roman Kingdom.

 Like many ancient stories, the details of this one are debatable, but the legend is not.
 A woman was raped, the monarchy is overthrown, and Rome becomes a Republic.

 When Popes took over as leaders of Rome, little changed for women.
-In fact, things got worse, since all the pagan goddesses once so revered were now illegal to worship.
-Men ruled the “no girls at the top” Catholic Church with fervour, but in the 800s, one woman snuck through.
-Before becoming the first and only female pontiff, a German woman named Joan apparently disguised herself as a boy named John and made her way to Rome.
+Things got worse since all the pagan goddesses once so revered were now illegal to worship.
+Men ruled the “no girls at the top” Catholic Church with fervor, but in the 800s, one woman snuck through.
+Before becoming the first and only female pontiff, a German woman named Joan disguised herself as a boy named John and made her way to Rome.
 John became a Cardinal and eventually got elected as Pope.
-Unfortunately, during a papal precession, she went into labour.
+Unfortunately, during a papal procession, she went into labor.
 After being discovered as female, Joan was either stoned or dragged behind a horse until she died.
 Despite over 500-chronicled accounts of her existence, the Catholic Church, still very, very sad that they got played by a girl, refuses to acknowledge her story as anything but a myth.
 A woman rises to power and is murdered.

 Everyone on the right side of history is rooting for Raggi.
-After thousands of years of violence, rape and “mulier est hominis confusio” (woman is man’s ruin), Rome has finally raised up one of its daughters.
+After thousands of years of violence, rape and “mulier est hominis confusio” (the woman is man’s ruin), Rome has finally raised one of its daughters.

 Mystic’s Note: Raggi is Sun-Lilith-Jupiter in Cancer – ultra matriarchal and fierce, bringing to mind one of the older titles for Lilith – The Protector.
-Her Moon is in either Sagittarius or Capricorn and her Mercury is in Leo on Saturn, fantastic for awesome gravitas and sombre clarity with style.
+Her Moon is in either Sagittarius or Capricorn, and her Mercury is in Leo on Saturn, fantastic for impressive gravitas and somber clarity with style.